 To succeed, retailers likely will have to be agile enough to adapt to customers’ evolving preferences.
 The shifts in consumer behavior can bring strategic opportunities to adjust product portfolio mixes and routes to market, tweak operating models, and take a fresh look at profit contributions.

 Our Global State of the Consumer Tracker survey of 21,000 respondents in 21 countries, shows the change in consumer intentions, with a clear focus on time—from where they spend it and who they spend it with, to what they spend it on.
 Together with the World Retail Congress, and for their 2022 edition, we have developed a paper on these consumer shifts.

 “With time now top of mind for many, evolving time management goals and practices can inform both a consumer’s buying decisions and their work choices, and there are many opportunities for retailers to respond.”

 Stephen Rogers, Consumer Industry Center

-Despite people seeking more and more in-person interaction, our work and private life have an undeniable digital component, bolstering the argument for retailers to prioritize frictionless experiences.
+Despite people seeking more and more in-person interaction, our work and private life have an undeniable digital component, bolstering the argument for retailers to prioritise frictionless experiences.
 Omnichannel and unified commerce investments can be worthy causes to meet consumers where they are.
-Increased digitization will likely require retailers to innovate around customer engagement in ways never imagined.
+Increased digitisation will likely require retailers to innovate around customer engagement in ways never imagined.

 Consumers and employees alike are signaling that they want to spend their time—and money—with brands that foster a better quality of life, and many retailers are responding accordingly.
 Those who are not yet focusing on this need to step up their game.